-The COMPAS dataset includes the criminal history, jail and prison time, and demographics along with other factors of 6,172 instances.
-The goal of this application is to predict whether a person will be rearrested within two years after the first arrest.
-This information, for example, helps judges make bail decisions by predicting defendants’ criminal recidivism risk.
-We used $4,115$ of the examples in this dataset to formulate the objective function and the remaining to formulate the constraints.
-We chose sets $D_M$ and $D_F$ to respectively be the sets of male and female instances to ensure fair treatments among different genders.
+The COMPAS dataset includes criminal history, jail and prison time, demographics, and other factors for 6,172 instances.
+The goal of this application is to predict whether a person will be rearrested within two years after their initial arrest.
+This information, for example, helps judges make bail decisions by predicting the criminal recidivism of defendants.
+We used $4,115$ examples from this dataset to formulate the objective function, and the remaining examples to formulate the constraints.
+We chose sets $D_M$ and $D_F$ to respectively be the sets of male and female instances to ensure fair treatment among different genders.

-The German credit dataset describes financial details of customers and is used to determine whether the customer should be granted credit (i.e. is a good customer) or not (i.e. is a bad customer).
+The German credit dataset describes financial details of customers and is used to determine whether the customer should be granted credit (i.e., is a good customer) or not (i.e., is a bad customer).
 This dataset contains 1,000 instances and 50 variables.
 We used $667$ of the examples to formulate the objective function and the remaining to formulate the constraints.
 Similar to COMPAS data, the sets $D_M$ and $D_F$ respectively denote male and female examples.